On the Polynomial Kernelizations of Finding a Shortest Path with Positive Disjunctive Constraints: Improved Kernels for Special Graph Classes

-In this section, we will discuss how we can obtain an improved kernelization upper bound when $G$ is a planar graph.
+In this section, we discuss how we can obtain an improved kernelization upper bound when $G$ is a planar graph.
 Note that the vertices of $G_f$ are the edges of $G$.
-The input graph $G$ has a special property but the forcing graph $G_f$ can be an arbitrary graph.
+The primary graph $G$ has a special property, but the forcing graph $G_f$ can be an arbitrary graph.
 What it means is that if $G$ is a simple graph with $n$ vertices, then $G$ can have at most $3n - 6$ edges.
 Moreover, $G$ satisfies the Euler's formula.
 But $G_f$ can be arbitrary.
-We partition the vertices of $G_f$, i.e. the edges of $E(G)$ into $H, L$ and $R$ as before. \begin{itemize} \item Put an edge $e \in E(G)$ into $H$ if $deg_{G_f}(e) > k$. \item Put $e \in E(G)$ into $L$ if $N_{G_f}(e) \subseteq H$. \item Define $R = E(G) \setminus (H \cup L)$. \end{itemize}
+We partition the vertices of $G_f$, i.e., the edges of $E(G)$ into $H, L$, and $R$ as before. \begin{itemize} \item Put an edge $e \in E(G)$ into $H$ if $deg_{G_f}(e) > k$. \item Put $e \in E(G)$ into $L$ if $N_{G_f}(e) \subseteq H$. \item Define $R = E(G) \setminus (H \cup L)$. \end{itemize}

-It follows from Lemma \ref{lemma:bounds-for-H-R}, that if $I(G, G_f, s, t, k)$ is a \yes-instance, then $|H| \leq k$ and $G_f[R]$ has at most $k^2$ edges.
+It follows from Lemma \ref{lemma:bounds-for-H-R}, that if $I(G, G_f, s, t, k)$ is a {\yes}-instance, then $|H| \leq k$ and $G_f[R]$ has at most $k^2$ edges.
 Since every vertex of $G_f[H \cup R]$ is incident to some edge, $H \cup R$ has $\OO(k^2)$ vertices.
-Every vertex of $H \cup R$ are edges in $G$.
+Every vertex of $H \cup R$ is an edge in $G$.
 It is clear that $H \cup R$ comprises to $\OO(k^2)$ edges in $G$, hence spans $\OO(k^2)$ vertices in $G$.
-But, we do not yet have a concrete upper bound on the number of other edges of $G$ that are disjoint from the vertices of $H \cup R$.
-Let $V_L$ denotes the set of vertices spanned by the edges of $G$ that are present in the set $H \cup R$.
-We assume $V_I = V(G) \setminus V_L$.
-For every pair $\{x, y\}$ of $V_L$, we define a boolean variable $J_{(\{x, y\})}$ is true if there is a path from $x$ to $y$ in $G$ with internal vertices in $V_I$ and $J_{(\{x, y\})}$ is false otherwise.
-We exploit the following structural property of planar graph.
+But, we do not yet have a concrete upper bound on the number of other edges of $G$ that are disjoint from the vertices of $H \cup R$. { Let $E_k$ denote the set of edges in $G_f[H \cup R]$.
+Hence, $V(E_k)$ is the set of vertices spanned by the edges of $G$ that are present in the set $H \cup R$ in addition to $s$ and $t$.
+We assume $Y = V(G) \setminus V(E_k)$.
+For every pair $\{x, y\}$ of $V(E_k)$, we define a boolean variable $J_{(\{x, y\})}$, { which} is true if there is a path from $x$ to $y$ in $G$ with internal vertices in $Y$ and $J_{(\{x, y\})}$ is false otherwise.} We exploit the following structural property of the planar graph.
 A similar variant of the following was also proved independently by Wang et al. \cite{WangYGC13} and Luo et al. \cite{LuoWFGC13}.